ZaratexD/MyFavoriteAlbums_documentation/docs/Task_Documentation.md

 <img src='images/album_rankings_csv_visual.png' alt='album ranking csv visual' width='600'/>

 4. Delete all rows except the header (line 1).
-5. Add your data to the file, following the structure exactly (see Reference).
+5. Add your data to the file, following the structure exactly ([See Data Structure Reference](Reference.md#data-structure-reference)).

 ## __How to Test Your Custom CSV File__